 Table 10: Statistics of aggregated wind output and residual load for the ‘minimal ramps wind turbine distribution’ assuming 80 TWh of PV

-Predefined scenarios
+Designated areas scenarios

 EIA-focused wind turbine distribution

 The South African Department for Environmental Affairs provides a database on spatial data for renewable energy applications for environmental authorisation, the so called Renewable Energy environmental impact assessment (EIA) applications (Department for Environmental Affairs 2015).
 It includes spatial and attribute information for both active (in process and with valid authorisations) and non-active (lapsed or replaced by amendments) applications.
 Data is captured and managed on a parcels level as well as aggregated to the project level.
 Only outer boundaries are provided in this release.
 The EIA for wind energy and solar PV energy applications are still labeled ambiguously, labels such as ‘Wind energy’, ‘Onshore Wind and Solar PV’, ‘Solar CSP’, ‘Solar CSP and PV’ or just ‘Solar’ can be found in the data set.
 The first two were interpreted as ‘wind energy’ applications in the following, the latter as ‘solar PV energy’ applications.
 But not only the labeling is ambiguous in this data set, some EIA applications are also overlapped and non-contiguous.
 Table 11 shows the characteristics of the EIA applications after splitting into contiguous areas and removing overlaps.
 In the case that wind and solar PV energy EIA were overlapped the predominant technology, i.e. the one with the larger area was preferred.
 Table 11 also shows the estimations of the possible capacities based on the assumptions for space requirements of chapter 3.2.2 and 3.2.3 as well as the capacities declared in the data set.